-Behavioral marketing is one of the most effective ways to increase the number of customers buying what you’re selling.
+Behavioral marketing is one of the most effective ways to increase the number of customers who buy your products or services.

-We’re not just talking about any old customers; we’re talking about quality customers—those high-value prospects who will spend more, buy more often, and boost your business.
+We’re not just talking about customers but quality customers—those high-value prospects who will spend more, buy more often, and boost your business.

 Let’s examine how behavioral marketing works, how it benefits customers, and some examples of common behavior.